spryker/spryker-docs/docs/dg/dev/internationalization-and-multi-store/add-new-store-in-multi-db-setup.md

 You can also use your custom recipe following the examples above (see “Setting up additional deployment recipes “)

 #### Support Requests
-* Open a support request to apply the new configuration to the staging environment.
-Attach all necessary files and provide detailed deployment instructions.
-You can also have the necessary configuration in a specific branch of your repository
+* Open a support request to apply the new configuration to the environment.
+Attach deploy file and explain shortly expected changes, i.e. new DB should be created.
+In case you have the necessary configuration in a specific branch of your repository, provide a reference to it in the ticket, making sure support team has access to your code base.
 * Run the destructive deployment, assuring the right store(s) is specified.

 #### Deployment Execution